CUP-ECS/beatnik/configs/README.md

 ## General build requirements
 Beatnik depends on the following pacakges to build in all configurations:
-  1. Cabana version 0.5.0 or newer
+  1. Cabana version 0.6.0 or newer
-  1. A heffte version compatible with Cabana (2.1.0 for Cabana 0.5.0, 2.3.0 will be needed startign with Cabana 0.6.0)
+  1. A heffte version compatible with Cabana (2.3.0 is needed as of Cabana 0.6.0)
   1. An MPI implementation - note that MPI must be GPU-aware when running on GPU systems.
   1. Kokkos 4.0 or newer
   1. LLNL Silo 4.11 or newer configured with MPI support